Main content start

 Yan Chang

-Yan Chang’s project centers on intra-East Asian trans-lingual literature and media in the post-Cold War period.
-His academic concerns also include kitsch, visuality, and modernity of modern Japanese literature in the Taisho period, and Shanghai urbanization and media representations in the 1990s.
+Yan’s academic concerns also include two minor topics: kitsch, visuality, and modernity of Japanese literature in the Taisho period, and Shanghai urbanization and media representations in the 1990s.

 Before joining Stanford, Yan received an M.A. in Japanese Culture Studies from Nagoya University and an M.A. in Asian and Middle Eastern Studies from the University of Minnesota at Twin Cities.